 - 1. To provide a framework for the alignment of members' scientific observer programs with the objectives of the SRP. - 2.
 To standardize scientific observer programs across fleets and fisheries among members. - 3.
 To specify minimum standards for the development of a scientific observer program for members without a program. - 4.
-To provide a minimum set of standards for collection of bycatch data, consistent with international recommendations, and where appropriate to assist in harmonisation of bycatch data collection across tuna Regional Fisheries Management Organisations.
+To provide a minimum set of standards for collection of bycatch data, consistent with international recommendations, and where appropriate to assist in harmonization of bycatch data collection across tuna Regional Fisheries Management Organisations.

-All members are expected to adapt their respective programs taking into account to, at a minimum, meet these standards but recognizing noting that members may have additional are encouraged to implement further requirements they wish to maintain in their respective programs.
+All members are expected to adapt their respective programs to, at a minimum, meet these standards but noting that members are encouraged to implement further requirements in their respective programs.

-3. RESPONSIBILITY FOR PROGRAM OPERATION
+RESPONSIBILITY FOR PROGRAM OPERATION